binaryage/visor/index.md

 }]
 ---

-## What's up?

-#### Please note that I've changed the name of the program some time ago.
+## Visor renamed to TotalTerminal

 #### Visor has a [new home](http://totalterminal.binaryage.com) and it is called **TotalTerminal** now.

-#### Don't worry it is still open-source and I will continue to support TotalTerminal in the future.
+Don't worry it is still open-source and I will continue to support TotalTerminal in the future.

 ## Installation